-SA Objectives PA83 (DS48/LA68) Waterside - Daleside Road, Trent Lane Basin for Residential (C3) education (D1) and small scale convenience retail (A1), restaurant/café (A3) Potential Mitigation Measures 1.
-Housing New housing anticipated as part of a mix uses 2.
-Health Open space likely to be provided as part of a mixed use scheme and access to the waterside to improve healthy exercise from walking and cycling.
+PA83 (DS48/LA68) Waterside - Daleside Road, Trent Lane Basin for Residential (C3) education (D1) and small scale convenience retail (A1), restaurant/café (A3) Potential Mitigation Measures New housing anticipated as part of a mix uses Open space likely to be provided as part of a mixed use scheme and access to the waterside to improve healthy exercise from walking and cycling.
 Housing recognised as key determinant of health.
-3. Heritage Negligible impact.
-4. Crime Opportunities to discourage crime via design and surveillance.
-5. Social Site is of a size to create new community with ancillary supporting uses including education and retail.
-6. Environment, Biodiversity & Green Infrastructure Opportunities for green corridor improvements and biodiversity enhancements in design along river corridor.
-7. Landscape & Townscape Negligible impact on local landscape character.
+Negligible impact.
+Opportunities to discourage crime via design.
+Increased surveillance possible.
+Site is of a size to create new community with ancillary supporting uses including education and retail.
+Opportunities for green corridor improvements and biodiversity enhancements in design along river corridor.
+Negligible impact on local landscape character.
 Site is formed by mix of industrial buildings and south of the site is adjacent to the river Trent.
 Appropriately designed scheme which is sympathetic to its surroundings in terms of design, layout and scale may result in a major impact on townscape given the considerable opportunities the site offers including by exploiting the riverside setting.
+Poper space likely to be provided as part of a mixed use scheme and access to the waterside to improve healthy exercise from walking and cycling.
+Housing recognised as key determinant of health.
+Negligible impact.
+Opportunities to discourage crime via design.
+Increased surveillance possible.
+Site is of a size to create new community with ancillary supporting uses including education and retail.
+Opportunities for green corridor improvements and biodiversity enhancements in design along river corridor.
+Negligible impact on local landscape character.
+Site is formed by mix of industrial buildings and south of the site is adjacent to the river Trent.
+Appropriately designed scheme which is sympathetic to its surroundings in terms of design, layout and scale may result in a major impact on townscape given the considerable opportunities the site offers including by exploiting the